iiroj/iiro.fi/src/pages/2017-04-30---scss-material-colors/index.md

 After painstakingly creating [Material Design -inspired color palettes](https://material.io/guidelines/style/color.html#color-color-tool) for [Verkkokauppa.com](https://www.verkkokauppa.com/)'s colors _by hand_ and still not getting them _just right_, I figured there had to be a better way to generate nice palettes.

-I decided to write a simple NPM package containing an importable SCSS file for using colors.
+I decided to write a simple npm package containing an importable SCSS file for using colors.
 In this post I'll detail the two functions necessary for creating a palette from a single base color.

 ## SCSS Functions To The Rescue!